How to Dual Boot Fedora and Windows 11

 Installing

-Next up select the disk you would like to install Linux onto, and then click done on the top right.
+Next, select the disk you want to install Linux on, then click Done on the top right.
 This will automatically detect the free space on your disk and install Fedora into it.
-If you want to double check, you can set the storage configuration to “Custom” and when you click done, it will prompt for partitioning, in which case you can just click on “Click here to create them automatically”.
-Than you can see what changes Fedora is making to you’re drive.
+If you want to double-check, you can set the storage configuration to “Custom,” when you click done, it will prompt partitioning, in which case you can click on “Click here to create them automatically.”
+Then, you can see what changes Fedora is making to your driving.

 Also note if you are dual booting with 2 drives and you select a drive that is already filled with another OS partition, it may ask you to reclaim space.
 Other than that, from here, you can begin the installation and it will take 3-10 minutes roughly depending on your hardware.
 AGAIN, WE CANNOT STRESS THIS ENOUGH, BACKUP YOUR FILES BEFORE CONTINUING.